Japan will invest $30bn in Africa over the next three years, Prime Minister Shinzo Abe has pledged at a summit in Kenya.

 "This is basically to ward off the continuous aggression that the neighbouring nations are feeling from China."

-Idriss Deby, the president of Chad, who currently chairs the African Union, noted that Africa's economy had been badly affected by falling commodity prices, several conflicts and climate change.
+Chad's Idriss Deby, who currently chairs the African Union, noted that Africa's economy had been badly affected by falling commodity prices, several conflicts and climate change.

 "Our struggle for development cannot succeed without peace, stability and above all security," he said.